monhacks/verdant-emerald/INSTALL.md

     ```

 ### Choosing where to store pokeemerald_pc (WSL2)
-WSL2 has its own file system that's not natively accessible from Windows.
+WSL has its own file system.
 Windows files *are* accessible from WSL, but accessing Windows files using WSL2 is incredibly slow, so you want to store your files in the WSL filesystem.

 We'll make a `decomps` folder for organisation: